Ramsay Hunt Syndrome

 (Herpes Zoster Oticus)

-The varicella zoster virus (VZV) causes RHS.
+RHS is caused by the varicella zoster virus (VZV).
 The virus is the same one that causes chickenpox and shingles.
 It stays in the body even after the illness has passed.
-In some, it can reactivate and cause RHS.
+In some people, it can reactivate and cause RHS.

-Lab tests may need to be done to confirm shingles or find other causes.
+Lab tests may need to be done to confirm a diagnosis that is not certain.

 National Institute of Neurological Diseases and Stroke